 Department of Audit

-The Department of Audit comprises three divisions –State Audit, Local Government Audit, and Investigations—and employs approximately 300 people.
+The Department of Audit comprises two divisions — State Audit and Local Government Audit — and employs approximately 300 people.
 Each division is administered by a director.
-The three directors are responsible for coordinating the audit function within the department and for addressing concerns and issues in auditing and financial reporting.
+The two directors are responsible for coordinating the audit function within the department and for addressing concerns and issues in auditing and financial reporting.

 Previous to the convening of each biennial general assembly, the speaker of the senate and the speaker of the house jointly may contract for the services of an independent public accounting firm to audit or review the operations of the office of the comptroller, or may call upon the director of the division of state audit to review with them a current audit of the comptroller of the treasury.
 The speakers may appoint a committee of the general assembly for the purpose of such review.

 The Speakers directed the Department of Audit to undergo a quality assessment review under the auspices of the National State Auditors Association.
-The most recent review was performed in August 2012 by certified public accountants from the staffs of several local, state and federal audit organizations as well as other professionals holding executive level posts in federal and state governments.
+The most recent review was performed in July 2014 by certified public accountants from the staffs of several local, state and federal audit organizations as well as other professionals holding executive level posts in federal and state governments.
 The purpose of the review was to ensure that the department is meeting its responsibility to perform audit work in accordance with government auditing standards generally accepted in the United States of America.
-The report of the peer review for the year ended June 30, 2012, rendered an unqualified opinion on the department’s system of quality control.
-In the opinion of the quality assessment team, “the system of quality control of the Tennessee Comptroller of the Treasury in effect for the period of July 1, 2011, through June 30, 2012, has been suitably designed and was complied with during the period to provide reasonable assurance of conforming with government auditing standards.”
-The next peer review is scheduled for August 2014.
+The report of the peer review for the year ended June 30, 2014, rendered an unqualified opinion on the department’s system of quality control.
+In the opinion of the quality assessment team, “the system of quality control of Tennessee Comptroller of the Treasury, Department of Audit in effect for the period July 1, 2013 through June 30, 2014 has been suitably designed and was complied with during the period to provide the audit organization with reasonable assurance of performing and reporting in conformity with Government Auditing Standards in all material respects.
+Audit organizations can receive a rating of pass, pass with deficiency(ies), or fail.
+The Tennessee Comptroller of the Treasury, Department of Audit has received a peer review rating of pass.”
+The next peer review is scheduled for July 2016.

-To view a copy of the National State Auditors Association opinion on the department’s system of quality control in effect for the year ended June 30, 2012 click here ( ).
+To view a copy of the National State Auditors Association opinion on the department’s system of quality control in effect for the year ended June 30, 2014 click here.